Siddes-Analyst/test/README.md

 # test
-this is trail input, to know how it will be
+this is trail input, to know how it will be.